 Consent is a crucial step in the process of changing your name.
 This implies that a name change requires the approval of one of the parties, if not both.

-First of all, getting both parents' consent for the name change is the quickest and cheapest approach.
-You must notify the additional parent of the name change if you are the sole parent asking to alter your child's name.
-The only way around this is if one of the parents' parental rights are formally terminated by a court decree.
-In that case, the other parent would not need to be informed of the name change but would need to meet any additional conservator or guardian appointed by the court.
+First of all, getting both parents’ consent for the name change is the quickest and cheapest approach.
+You must notify the additional parent of the name change if you are the sole parent asking to alter your child’s name.
+The exception is if a court formally terminates one of the parents’ rights, in which case the other parent doesn’t need to inform them about the name change but must meet any additional conservator or guardian requirements appointed by the court.

-The above is true for any parent regarding legal notice, even if the other parent is not listed on the child's birth certificate.
-If you must notify the other parent and agree, both parents can file the requests together, giving mutual consent.
-However, things become more complex and costly when one parent does not agree.
-In this instance, the other parent must be served with the name change petition by a constable, sheriff, or private process server.
-In these instances, having an experienced attorney working with a process server would be wise.
+This requirement for legal notice applies to all parents, even if the other parent isn’t listed on the child’s birth certificate.
+If you need to notify the other parent and get their agreement, both parents can file the requests together, giving mutual consent.
+However, if one parent disagrees, the other parent must serve them with the name change petition through a constable, sheriff, or private process server.
+In such cases, it’s wise to have an experienced attorney working with the process server.

 Does My Child Have to Agree?

-In most cases, a child's name change will be approved despite the objection of one parent if they provide their written consent.
-A court will not demand the consent of a minor child to a name change if you have one.
-If your child is older than 10, they must agree to the name change before it may be implemented.
+In most cases, a court will approve a child’s name change over one parent’s objection if the other parent provides written consent.
+A court will not require a minor child’s consent to a name change.
+However, if your child is over 10 years old, they must agree to the name change before implementation.

 I Don't Know Where the Other Parent Is?